How To Start A Cleaning Business In 9 Steps

 • Rental property/Airbnb cleaning

-Once the business gets going, you can always expand your services into other niches.
+Whatever you choose, of course, once the business gets going, you can always expand your services into other niches.

 2) Research The Industry

 So, let’s say that you’ve decided you want to learn how to start a cleaning business that caters to rental properties and Airbnbs in your area.
 But how much do you really know about the industry itself?
+This is where research becomes extremely important.

 Read articles online.
 Talk to a friend who is already in the cleaning business to get their take on the industry.
 Get a job at another cleaning company to gain experience and see if it’s really what you want to do.